LukeShortCloud/rootpages/src/commands/virtualization.rst

    :header: Usage, Explanation
    :widths: 20, 20

-   "version", "show the Kubernetes version" "cluster-info", "show the clustered services and their status" "get nodes", "show all of the nodes in the Kubernetes cluster" "run <NAME> --image=<PATH_TO_IMAGE>:<VERSION> --port=<PORT>", "create a container from the specific version of the image, listening on the specified port, and give it the specified name"
+   version, show the Kubernetes client and server version version --client, only show the Kubernetes client version api-resources, "show all of the APIs along with their shortnames, API group, kind, and if it is namespaced" explain --recursive <API>, explain all of the options for creating an object from that API explain <API>.spec, show all of the top-level spec options for the API "cluster-info", "show the clustered services and their status" "get nodes", "show all of the Nodes in the Kubernetes cluster" "run <NAME> --image=<PATH_TO_IMAGE>:<VERSION> --port=<PORT>", "create a container from the specific version of the image, listening on the specified port, and give it the specified name"
-   "run -i --tty <NAME> --image=<IMAGE_NAME>:<IMAGE_VERSION> --restart=Never /bin/bash", "start a container and enter into it via a Bash shell"
+   "run -i --tty <NAME> --image=<IMAGE_NAME>:<IMAGE_VERSION> --restart=Never /bin/bash", "start a Pod with a singlecontainer and enter into it via a Bash shell"
-   "get deployments", "show all of the containers that have been defined" "get pods", "show the actual containers"
-   "describe pods <POD>", describe the settings for a specific pod "delete pods <POD>", "delete a pod"
+   "get <RESOURCE_API>", show all of the objects created using a specific API "describe pods <POD>", describe the settings for a specific pod "delete pods <POD>", "delete a pod"
    "proxy", "create a proxy from your hypervisor to be able to access the private network that the containers share"